 Every student must complete a minimum of 3.5 half-course-equivalent units of research tools and methods courses, modules or workshops by the end of their seventh term in residence (middle of the fourth year).
 The required seminar, “Approaches to the Study of Politics,” and the required graduate course in quantitative social science methods count for two units within this total.
 Students may count language training in various formats (e.g. semester courses; intensive summer sessions) toward fulfillment of this requirement.
 The Graduate Policy Committee will determine what counts for 1.0 or 0.5 units.

-Research Workshops — The Government Department offers a series of research workshops, in each of the four fields (American Government, International Relations, Comparative Politics, Political Theory), Applied Statistics, and Political Economy, for graduate students to present and discuss work-in-progress.
+Research Workshops — The department offers a series of research workshops, in each of the four fields (American Government, International Relations, Comparative Politics, Political Theory), Applied Statistics, and Political Economy, for graduate students to present and discuss work-in-progress.
 Every student should attend at least one research workshop, starting in their second or third term in residence.
 Research workshops do not count toward the requirement to complete twelve half-courses.

 The General Examination

 Every student will sit for a General Examination in May of their second year, with the exam administered orally by three faculty not known in advance.
 The ninety-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American Politics; Comparative Politics; International Relations; and Political Theory), plus an additional focus field defined by the student.
 A student may substitute either Formal Theory or Political Methodology for one of the two major fields.
 For the focus field, each student will submit by a date designated by the director of graduate studies a five to eight page statement outlining a special area for examination.
 This area may encompass a special literature; an area of the world; a realm of special interest spanning subfields or disciplinary boundaries; or a research approach.